 What Is IUI Pregnancy?

-For women who face challenges conceiving in a natural way, Intrauterine Insemination (IUI) is proved to be one of the most effective procedures in the recent times.
-It is a method of artificial insemination and helps in getting pregnant faster.
+For women who face challenges conceiving in a natural way, Intrauterine Insemination (IUI) has proven to be one of the most effective procedures in recent times (1).
+It is a method of artificial insemination sometimes used along with ovulation induction that helps in getting pregnant faster with a fair ovarian reserve.

-During an IUI, the sperm is inserted and placed in the uterus with a fine catheter for further fertilization of the egg and conception.
-The process involves placing the sperm quite close to the vicinity of egg so that the chances of interaction between the both are higher.
-Though not very different from natural way of reproduction, IUI is still done with human interference using procedure related instruments.
+During an IUI, the sperm is inserted after a semen analysis and placed in the uterus with a fine catheter for further fertilization of the egg and conception (2).
+A semen analysis is the one of the vital parameters for couples going for IUI to determine sperm count, and sperm motility as sperm morphology has a direct connection with the process.
+IUI involves placing the sperm quite close to the vicinity of the egg so that the chances of interaction between the both are higher.
+This process is also performed through sperm donation offered to couples with male factor infertility problems.
+IUI is still done with human interference using procedure-related instruments.
 Hence it is usual to develop certain symptoms post the event.

 Symptoms Of IUI Pregnancy

-If you are planning to opt for an IUI method of conception, it is good to understand these symptoms well in advance so that you are well prepared and there are no sudden surprises.
+If you are planning to opt for an IUI method of conception, it is good to understand these symptoms well in advance so that you are well prepared and there are no sudden surprises (3).

-Implantation bleeding occurs while embryo implants itself to the walls of the uterus.
+Implantation bleeding occurs while the embryo itself gets into the walls of the uterus.

 - This implantation causes bleeding that looks exactly like spotting before menstruating.